distro-core-curated-mirrors/poky-contrib/documentation/ref-manual/variables.rst

       ":ref:`dev-manual/common-tasks:speeding up a build`"
       section in the Yocto Project Development Tasks Manual.

+   :term:`BB_PRESSURE_MAX_CPU`
+      Specifies a maximum CPU pressure threshold, above which BitBake's scheduler will not start new tasks (providing there is at least one active task).
+If no value is set, CPU pressure is not monitored when starting tasks.

+      The pressure data is calculated based upon what (recent) Linux kernels expose under ``/proc/pressure``.
+The threshold represents the difference in "total" pressure from the previous second.
+The minimum value is 1.0 (extremely slow builds) and the maximum is 1000000 (a pressure value unlikely to ever be reached).

+   :term:`BB_PRESSURE_MAX_IO`
+      Specifies a maximum I/O pressure threshold, above which BitBake's scheduler will not start new tasks (providing there is at least one active task).
+If no value is set, I/O pressure is not monitored when starting tasks.

+      The pressure data is calculated based upon what (recent) Linux kernels expose under ``/proc/pressure``.
+The threshold represents the difference in "total" pressure from the previous second.
+The minimum value is 1.0 (extremely slow builds) and the maximum is 1000000 (a pressure value unlikely to ever be reached).

+   :term:`BB_PRESSURE_MAX_MEMORY`
+      Specifies a maximum memory pressure threshold, above which BitBake's scheduler will not start new tasks (providing there is at least one active task).
+If no value is set, memory pressure is not monitored when starting tasks.

+      The pressure data is calculated based upon what (recent) Linux kernels expose under ``/proc/pressure``.
+The threshold represents the difference in "total" pressure from the previous second.
+The minimum value is 1.0 (extremely slow builds) and the maximum is 1000000 (a pressure value unlikely to ever be reached).

+      Memory pressure is experienced when time is spent swapping, refaulting pages from the page cache or performing direct reclaim.
+      This is why memory pressure is rarely seen, but setting this variable might be useful as a last resort to prevent OOM errors if they are occurring during builds.

    :term:`BB_SERVER_TIMEOUT`
       Specifies the time (in seconds) after which to unload the BitBake server due to inactivity.
 Set :term:`BB_SERVER_TIMEOUT` to determine how